Skip to main content

 What is an agent?

 An agent is a complete voice persona.
 When you create one with just a name, it is immediately usable — OneInbox automatically sets up a default LLM, a default voice, and a default system prompt.
 You only need to change these if you want to customise them.
+A single agent handles browser calls (via the Web SDK) and direct phone calls — both outbound and inbound — you don’t need a separate agent per call type.

 Create an agent